 Their around-the-clock work this weekend culminated in the arrest a man they believe sold the potent drug "White China" — a drug possibly connected to at least 21 drug overdoses and two deaths within the past 48 hours in Lorain County.

 Siaerres "Sizzle" Noble was arrested on Sunday on Brunswick Road in Elyria.
-Police report that he had a large quantity of the potent drug, which was passed off as heroin, with him, as well as drug paraphernalia.
+Police report that he had 75 grams the potent drug, which was passed off as heroin, with him, as well as drug paraphernalia.

 Authorities sad this continues to be a very active investigation and more arrests could be made.

 10 of the overdoses happened in the city of Lorain, seven in Elyria and four in Lorain County.

 Earlier this weekend, authorities reported that they responded to 16 reports of heroin overdoses Friday and Saturday in Lorain County, and that two of those were fatal.

 One of the deaths was a 32-year-old female from Elyria.
 The other fatality happened in Amherst Township.